amoungui/Laravel-contact-form/README.md

-# contact-form
+# Contact form package

-This is the contact-form package with laravel framework, ease to generate form contact and  send message to admin
+## This is the contact form package to save contact query to database and send email to admin